 School Masses – The Day School celebrates Mass in the church twice a week, on Tuesday and Thursday mornings.
 Guests are always welcome at these Masses.
 The organ is used at the Upper School Mass on Thursday mornings.
 Simpler music led by guitar and other instruments is used at the Lower School Mass on Tuesday mornings.
 School children take part in aspects of the liturgy and assist at the Altar.

 Taizé (pronounced TAY-zay) is a contemplative service, mostly by candlelight, at the Marian altar.
 It is made up of music, prayers, spiritual readings, and silence.
 The service is at 6:45 PM and held on the first and third Tuesdays of each month.

 How should I dress?
 You should dress modestly in a manner that is suitable to the occasion but comfortable to you.
 This can be anything from clean blue jeans and a nice shirt to a dress or a suit and tie.

 How long are the services?
 The Low Masses run about 45 minutes to one hour.
 The Sunday High Mass is usually 75 minutes.

 What happens at the service?
 The service usually follows Rite II in the 1979 Book of Common Prayer, using modern but formal language.
-After opening prayers, the service includes lectionary reading in the Liturgy of the Word, followed by the Liturgy of the Altar and the Great Thanksgiving, at the end of which Communion is distributed.
-Congregants follow along in the church bulletin, which contains the lectionary readings, page numbers for the Book of Common Prayer, and hymn numbers for the Hymnal 1982.
+[After opening prayers, the service includes lectionary reading in the Liturgy of the Word, followed by the Liturgy of the Altar and the Great Thanksgiving, at the end of which Communion is distributed.
+Congregants follow along in the church mass leaflet, which contains the lectionary readings, prayers, and hymn numbers for the Hymnal 1982.
 For further info, please see Mass Guide – http://www.covert.org/massguide/

 Old and New Testament readings are scheduled according to the